AqwamCreates/DataPredict/docs/API/QuickSetups/DiagonalGaussianPolicy.md

 #### Parameters:

-* numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.
+* numberOfReinforcementsPerEpisode: The number of reinforcements to be considered as a single episode.

 #### Returns: